- 14 Mar 2023

-Microsoft Defender Advanced Threat Protection (ATP) helps enterprise networks prevent, detect, investigate, and respond to advanced threats.
+Microsoft Defender for Endpoint (Microsoft Defender ATP) helps enterprise networks prevent, detect, investigate, and respond to advanced threats.

 - Client ID (required) - The Application ID of the Axonius application